sharetribe/flex-docs/src/docs/concepts-payments/off-session-payments/index.md

 advance is limited, if your transaction process follows this payment pattern.

-Flex API has capabilities for
+Sharetribe API has capabilities for
 [saving payment card details for future use](https://www.sharetribe.com/api-reference/marketplace.html#stripe-customer).
 In addition, it is possible to configure your transaction process in such a way that the customer is charged automatically off-session at a